The test checklist for exam 1 is now available. Reminder that the exam will be held in class on Tuesday February 10.

 Please consult the CS 4403 Course Schedule page for details of the various meeting and deliverable deadline dates for the course.
 This page will be updated as we go along.

-For the material to be covered during our meetings, I will primarily refer to various portions from the following free online books:
+For the material to be covered during our meetings, I will primarily refer to various portions from the following free online resources:

 "MMD": Mining Massive Datasets (Jure Leskovec, Anand Rajaraman, Jeff Ullman), Stanford U.